Rexios80/public_member_api_docs_todos/README.md

 $ pmad -c "comment contents"
 ```

+## Notes
-This tool doesn't insert the comments with proper formatting, so make sure to run `dart format .` after
+- This tool doesn't insert the comments with proper formatting, so make sure to run `dart format .` after

+- This tool also doesn't handle multi-line declarations properly, so the code might need some manual tweaking